Timinator2000/techio-algo-x/20 - solver translations/02 - ruby.md

 class AlgorithmXSolver
   attr_accessor :solution, :solution_count, :history, :solution_is_valid

-  # R - a list of requirements.
+  # R - an array of requirements.
 The initialize() method converts R to a hash, but R must
-  #     originally be passed in as a simple list of requirements.
-Each requirement is a list
+  #     originally be passed in as a simple array of requirements.
+Each requirement is an array
   #     of values that uniquely identify that requirement from all other requirements.
   #
-  # A - must be passed in as a hash - keys are actions, values are lists of covered requirements
+  # A - must be passed in as a hash - keys are actions, values are arrays of covered requirements
   #
-  # O - list of optional requirements.
+  # O - array of optional requirements.
 They can be covered, but they never cause failure.
   #     Optional requirements are important because if they get covered, no other action can
   #     also cover that same requirement.
 Also referred to as "at-most-one-time constraints".
   #